sodadata/docs/soda-agent/helpful-commands.md

 <br />

 * Use `logs` to examine details of pod activity.
 Run `kubectl logs -h` for a full list of options to use with the `logs` command. <br />
-For example, the following command reveals the activity during set up of the practice pod of `nybusbreakdown` data.
+For example, the following command specifies a label (`-l`) to reveal the activity during set up of the practice pod of `nybusbreakdown` data.
 ```
 kubectl logs -l app=nybusbreakdowns --all-containers=true
 ```